 Can Dentist Remove Wisdom Tooth – Dentist in Spring Texas

-Wisdom teeth are the final molars that grow from the back of your mouth during the late teen years and mid-twenties of an adult.
+Wisdom Teeth are the final molars that grow from the back of your mouth during the late teen years and mid-twenties of an adult.
 While some people never develop wisdom teeth, others grow up to four.
 The problem starts when there isn’t enough space for teeth to grow and they become impacted.
-Infections, inflammation and swelling follow in and around the tissue covering the affected tooth.
+Infections, inflammation, and swelling follow in and around the tissue covering the affected tooth.
 If food gets trapped in the tiny spaces between the teeth, there could be possible tooth decay.
 The irritation calls for immediate wisdom tooth removal before the condition worsens.
 Delay of removal of the wisdom teeth may displace other teeth out of position causing teeth misalignment.

 Who Is The Best Professional To Perform The Procedure?

 Both oral surgeons and general dentists begin their career journey in dental school.
-After graduation, the dentists immediately join a practice where they gain experience in general dental practices such as filings, crowns, cavities and cleaning.
+After graduation, the dentists immediately join a practice where they gain experience in general dental practices such as filings, crowns, cavities, and cleaning.
 Oral surgeons specialize in more in-depth dental surgery training for four to six more years after graduation.
 Removal of wisdom teeth is part of the additional training.
 This alone tells you where to go if you need your wisdom teeth to be extracted.

-Some dental professionals are competent enough to perform a successful wisdom tooth removal including general dentists, periodontists and oral surgeons.
+Some dental professionals are competent enough to perform a successful wisdom tooth removal including general dentists, periodontists, and oral surgeons.
 Practically, an oral surgeon is the most skilled and qualified dental professional to carry out complicated tooth extraction of impacted wisdom teeth with close to zero post risk effects.

 It should be noted that wisdom teeth extraction is not as simple as the removal of a regular tooth rendering the extraction of a wisdom tooth as complex.
-While general dentists handle natural teeth issues such as tooth cleaning, crowning and cavities, the oral surgeon is good at analysing the difficulty involved in extracting a wisdom tooth.
+While general dentists handle natural teeth issues such as tooth cleaning, crowning, and cavities, the oral surgeon is good at analyzing the difficulty involved in extracting a wisdom tooth.
 This reason alone makes it better for an oral surgeon to handle wisdom tooth extraction.

 Besides, the oral surgeon is exposed to sophisticated equipment that allows him or her to conduct a wisdom tooth extraction comfortably.
 The general dentist, on the other hand, may not be equipped with the necessary tools to extract the tooth making it hard to perform the surgery successfully.
 While some duties conducted by the general dentist are done on a dentist chair, the extraction of a wisdom tooth may require an actual surgery room only available to an oral surgeon.